OpenRoberta/openroberta-lab/Docker/_README.txt

 When the "gen" image is run,
 - the first -v arguments makes the "real" docker demon available in the "gen" container.
   Do not change this parameter
-- the second -v is optional.
+- a second -v is optional.
 If you want to get only a docker image, dismiss the parameter.
   If you want to access the installation directory (for testing, e.g.), then add -v $DISTR_DIR:/opt/robertalab/DockerInstallation to the docker run command.
 Set DISTR_DIR to an NOT EXISTING directory of the machine running the docker demon and you get the installation there